Help with Designing

 Removing Stains From Clothing and Fabric–This comprehensive list of remedies for removing stains comes from the blog on lulus.com, a fashion website.
 Worth downloading!
 Suggested by Lily, a student at the North Mountain Institute in Arizona–one of the few schools still teaching Home Economics!
 Thanks, Lily!

-Gansey Nation– This wonderful blog has been around for a long time, written by Gordon Reid, with his wife Margaret.
-They live in Wick, Scotland, and focus on historic ganseys, knitting them, discussing them, and adding other photos.
+Gansey Nation– This wonderful blog has been around for a long time, written by Gordon Reid, with his wife Margaret, continuing since Gordon’s passing.
+Living in Wick, Scotland, they have focused on historic ganseys, knitting them, discussing them, and adding other photos.
 Delightful!

 Knit British– Support wool grown, spun, or dyed in the UK